 Workplace injuries are serious business, the results of which impact not only the employee but also his or her family.
-With proper medical treatment most sprains, factures, and soft tissue injuries will heal, and the injured worker can resume a normal routine.
+With proper medical treatment, most sprains, factures, and soft tissue injuries will heal, and the injured worker can resume a normal routine.
 However, for others, the scenario is much different.

 Following an injury some people suffer from Complex Regional Pain Syndrome (CRPS), which causes chronic pain in the arms, legs, hands or feet.
-Also known as Reflex Sympathetic Dystrophy (RSD), this condition causes severe and continuous pain (much worse than the initial injury) that can last for months, and even years, and in some cases it never goes away.
+Also known as Reflex Sympathetic Dystrophy (RSD), this condition causes severe and continuous pain (much worse than the initial injury) that can last for months, and even years, and in some instances it never goes away.

 - Changes in the skin texture of the affected area